Substance Use Disorder & PTSD Treatment for Military Veterans

 - Contingency Management treatment

 These types of treatment have been shown to provide benefit for both reducing substance abuse and helping to manage PTSD symptoms.
-A program of treatments can be adjusted as needed to meet the individual’s specific needs.
+The TruVida program of treatments can be adjusted as needed to meet the individual’s specific needs to combat the following;

 - High incidence of PTSD